Another insurance payment?! You've got to be kidding!

 There are a number of things that can land you in a terrible financial situation with leasing.
 If you don't have GAP insurance, you could be stuck.

-- Car theft: 300 cars are stolen every day in the UK.
+- Car theft - 300 cars are stolen every day in the UK.
 With things like keyless entry (which is easy to hack) coming into play, it's never been easier for thieves to steal your shiny new car.

-- Fire: A fire doesn't necessarily need to happen because of an accident.
+- Fire - A fire doesn't necessarily need to happen because of an accident.
 If a car has a dangerous electrical problem, whether done maliciously or just a fault, then your car can easily catch on fire.

-- Crashes: No matter how careful you might think you are, we're all susceptible to accidents on the road.
+- Crashes - No matter how careful you might think you are, we're all susceptible to accidents on the road.
 You could be the best driver in the world - if someone else makes a big mistake, they can easily wreck your lease car.

 While it's not something we like to think about, having an accident or an unfortunate event happen to your car is a genuine possibility.
+If you have a lease car and want to avoid being at a total loss in the event of an accident, GAP insurance is worth the peace of mind.

 How much is it?